Appalachian State University Orchestral Studies

 Glad you asked!

-B. Start learning your excerpts as early on as you can.
+B. Start learning your excerpts as early as you can.
 There are usually at least four weeks of time in between the announcement of audition repertoire and the audition itself, plenty of time to learn the list.

 D. Don't play with the intent of simply avoiding mistakes.
 We want to get a sense of who you are as a musician, and playing it safe will not reveal your inherent ability to us.

-E. Arrive early to the BMC on audition day and to the actual audition room 10 minutes before your audition.
+E. Arrive early to the BMC on audition day and to the actual audition room at least 10 minutes before your audition.
 This will give you a chance to warm up slowly and thoughtfully and help keep auditions running on time.